daniwk/app-scaling-keda/blog.md

 [screenshot of successfully connected cluster]

 ## Tilt
 Tilt deserves a blog post in its own.
 It's a toolkit which greatly improves the local development of Kubernetes apps.
-It provides a tight feedback loop by automatically building your Dockerfile and deploying it to your local k8s cluster live with every code edit.
+It provides a tight feedback loop by automatically building your Dockerfile and deploying it to your local k8s cluster live with every code edit, in addition to a whole lot more.
 We'll use it here to skip the docker build and push process.
 - Install it by: `curl -fsSL https://raw.githubusercontent.com/tilt-dev/tilt/master/scripts/install.sh | bash`

 ## Provision Service Bus Namespace, Queue and Topic Subscription